 We have chosen to design the cell structures so that they make up a flat segment, partly because a flat surface with maximum oxygen uptake capacity can dissipate the residual heat over a larger area.
 However, we have also always

 aspired to develop technology that can be integrated into portable electronics, such as smartphones and tablets, and flatness is obviously extremely important here.
 Hydrogen is required for the chemical process in the cell.
 The great technical challenge is to create an even flow of hydrogen irrespective of temperature differences in this very small format and in a controlled manner.
-In myFC’s fuel card, hydrogen is created when ordinary water molecules reacts with a special salt mixture in the card.
+In myFC’s fuel card, hydrogen is created when ordinary water molecules react with a special salt mixture in the card.
 The fuel cell produces water vapor.
-The fuel produces hydrogen gas and by-product ideally kept in the card.
-Some cleaned water vapor may travel with the hydrogen.
-All parts of the fuel card can be recycled. myFC’s choice of chemical hydrides technology was made as long ago as 2008, when we tested the best available tank technologies.
+The fuel produces hydrogen gas and by-product kept ideally in the card and some clean water vapor may travel with the hydrogen.
+All parts of the fuel card can be recycled. myFC’s choice of chemical hydrides technology was made as far back as 2008, when we tested the best available tank technologies.
 We compared the costs to the final consumer, carried out random sample tests of usability among the target groups and evaluated the manufacturing costs.
-We then made our choice of technology, in which water and various types of chemicals are mixed to create an oxidation process.
+We then made our choice of technology, in which water and safe reaction components are mixed to create an oxidation process.
 This process binds the oxygen in the water with various salts (or structured ions), and consequently releases pure hydrogen.
-The process uses sodium and silicon. myFC is the world leader in this technology.
+The JAQ process uses sodium and metal components to produce the hydrogen with myFC being the world leader in this technology.
 This is particularly noticeable in our fuel cards, which are a fraction of the weight of the few competing solutions on the market.

 General interest in fuel cells and fuel cell technologies is continuing to increase around the world.
 It is therefore critical to myFC’s business both to protect our innovations and technologies and to monitor closely what happens in the outside world.
 We protect our technology and our technological lead through an extensive patent portfolio.
 As of December 2016, we have been granted or applied for a total of 80 patents in 14 patent families.